 - The contract must be legible and in plain English

 - If the contract references another document, the reference must be clear

 - The customer must be given a copy of the signed contract before any work begins

 - Disclosure must be made to the customer of any connection the contractor has with any party financing the home improvement

 - A written agreement of the customer to proceed in light of this disclosure

-- Use the language found on the "Notice of Cancellation" provided below
+- Must include the "Notice of Cancellation" language

 - Include a refund policy.
 Otherwise, the customer may be entitled to a full cash refund